 Yes, friend.
 Our God is the God who invites us to gather.
 He indeed is our balance.

 Share This Post

 DOWNLOAD OUR QUARTERLY BIBLE READING PLAN

-Read along with us this quarter as we unpack the riches found in Genesis.
+Read along with us this quarter as we unpack the riches found in Acts.
 Download our free 2-page PDF reading plan complete with reflection questions and a sample Lectio Devina.